Felix Fuld: Personal life

-The three initial Bamberger's partners (Frank, Bamberger, and Fuld) lived together with Bamberger's sister Caroline (Carrie) Bamberger who was Frank's wife in a rented house in South Orange, New Jersey.
+The three initial Bamberger's partners (Frank, Bamberger, and Fuld) lived together with Bamberger's sister Caroline (Carrie) Bamberger, who was Frank's wife at that time, in a rented house in South Orange, New Jersey.
 They later bought a large home on Centre Street in South Orange.
 Louis Frank died suddenly in 1910.
 Carrie Bamberger Frank remained a widow for three years until 1913 when she married Felix Fuld.
-The Fulds continued to live with Louis Bamberger, a bachelor, until the last survivor died in 1943.
-Felix Fuld succumbed to influenza and pneumonia and died on January 20, 1929, at his home in South Orange.
-A memorial service was held in the Old First Presbyterian Church in Newark attended by many of the City's notables.
+The Fulds continued to live with Louis Bamberger until Fulds death in 1929.
+After an influenza infection, Felix Fuld died of pneumonia on January 20, 1929, at his home in South Orange.
+A memorial service was held in the Old First Presbyterian Church in Newark attended by many of the city's notables.
 He was buried at the B'nai Jeshurun Cemetery, Elizabeth, New Jersey.